-Microfilaments, which are the thinnest part of the cytoskeleton, are used to give shape to the cell and support all of its internal parts.
+Microfilaments, which are the thinnest among the cytoskeletal elements, support the cellular shape and all of its internal parts via absorbing tension.

-- Microfilaments assist with cell movement and structure and are made of a protein called actin.
+• Microfilaments assist with cell movement and structure and are made of a protein called actin.
+Their main role is to absorb tension.

-- Actin works with another protein called myosin to produce muscle movements, cell division, and cytoplasmic streaming.
+• Actin works with another protein called myosin to produce muscle movements and cell division, and cytoplasmic streaming in plants.